joe-irving/RIPS/join-us.md

 ## Digital

 Help maintain the website and other digital tools.
-Email [rebelsinprison@gmail.com](mailto:rebelsinprison@gmail.com "rebelsinprison@gmail.com") if you are interested.
+Email [rebelsinprisonsupport@proton.me](mailto:rebelsinprisonsupport@proton.me "rebelsinprisonsupport@proton.me") if you are interested.